CIS565-Fall-2023/Project0-Getting-Started/INSTRUCTION.md

 **If your machine fails any of these (CUDA, WebGL, DXR), use the CETS Virtual Lab or SIGLAB's computers for your development.
 Your submission will require certain screenshots.**

-## Part 0: Sign up to CIS 565 on Piazza

-* Sign up [here](http://piazza.com/upenn/fall2022/cis565) to our Piazza class - we will be using Piazza for questions / updates.
-We encourage student questions and responses on this, meaning the TAs will wait a bit before responding to posts to promote student engagement.

 ## Part 1: Setup your Development Environment

 CIS 565 projects require a compatiable NVIDIA GPU.
 As some of you may not have an NVIDIA GPU in your personal computers, we have made them available through the CETS Virtual Lab.

-Follow the [Hardware and Software Setup](https://cis565-fall-2022.github.io/setup/) pages on the course website to set up your development environment.
+Follow the [Hardware and Software Setup](https://cis565-fall-2023.github.io/setup/) pages on the course website to set up your development environment.

 *Notes:*